ratwolfzero/hopalong_python/README.md

 ## Enjoy the Exploration

-Feel free to experiment with different color maps or algorithms to populate the image and explore new visual patterns.
+Experiment with different color maps or populate the image array differently than based on the hit count and explore new visual views.

 ----------------------------------------------------------------------------------------------------------------------------------------------------